ewondare/restaurant_db/README.md

 2. In the insert page, the admin can select the table to insert the data into.
 If the ID of that table already exists, it will not insert the information.
 3. In the update page, the admin can choose the table to update the data in.
 If the ID of that table does not exist, it will not take any action.
 4. In the delete page, the admin can choose the table to delete the data from.
 If the ID of that table does not exist, it will not delete anything.
-5. The admin can check the status of every table in the view page.
+5. The admin can check the status of every table on the view page.
-6. There's also a section in the view page for running more complex queries and viewing the results.
+6. There's also a section on the view page for running more complex queries and viewing the results.

 ## Specifications and Requirements